top of page

 OWA By-Laws & Policies

-The CWFHC has been working with the Canadian Centre for Ethics in Sport (CCES) to implement the 2016 Canadian Anti-Doping Program (CADP), one part of which is the creation of a National Athlete Pool (NAP) which includes international and national level weightlifters.
+The WCH has been working with the Canadian Centre for Ethics in Sport (CCES) to implement the 2016 Canadian Anti-Doping Program (CADP), one part of which is the creation of a National Athlete Pool (NAP) which includes international and national level weightlifters.
 Athletes who are in the NAP are required to sign the CADP Athlete Contract and complete an e-learning module on the CCES website concerning anti-doping.

 Some prescription and over-the-counter medications are prohibited in sport.
 Medications can be prohibited